Vindmn1234/Causal-Inference/README.md

 2. Calculate mean, variance, and confidence intervals for the estimates.

 ## Results
-The results are summarized in a table, highlighting the mean estimate, ATT, variance estimate, and 95% confidence intervals for each method.
+The results are summarized in a table, highlighting the mean estimate, ATE, variance estimate, and 95% confidence intervals for each method.

 ## Dependencies